 - 1.1 Aggregates are the most commonly used minerals in the UK and are essential to a modern economy.
 They provide the critical raw material for built development and other construction, manufacturing and the maintenance of infrastructure, through their use as concrete, mortar, finishes, roadstone, constructional fill and railway ballast. - 1.2 Aggregates can refer to any granular material formed from a natural rock substance, although principally aggregate minerals are sand and gravel and crushed rock.
 They come in a variety of forms, each with their own characteristics and properties, which determines their many uses. - 1.3 There are three sources of supply of aggregates primary, secondary and recycled.
 The majority of aggregate demand is met from primary sources.
 This involves extracting material directly from the ground and dredging from the sea floor.
-There are significant geographical imbalances in the occurrence of suitable natural aggregate resources and the areas where they are most needed. - 1.4 The National Planning Policy Framework (NPPF) paragraph 145 requires an annual Local Aggregate Assessment (LAA) to be produced by Mineral Planning Authorities (MPAs) in order to plan for a steady and adequate supply of aggregates. - 1.5 This document is the LAA for 2015 for the West of England, which includes data on permitted reserves and production for crushed rock as at the end of 2014.
-Like LAAs for previous years, it has been prepared jointly by Bath & North East Somerset Council, Bristol City Council, North Somerset Council and South Gloucestershire Council, the four unitary authorities which together comprise the West of England (WoE) sub region.
+There are significant geographical imbalances in the occurrence of suitable natural aggregate resources and the areas where they are most needed. - 1.4 The National Planning Policy Framework (NPPF) paragraph 145 requires an annual Local Aggregate Assessment (LAA) to be produced by Mineral Planning Authorities (MPAs) in order to plan for a steady and adequate supply of aggregates. - 1.5 Like LAAs for previous years, this LAA has been prepared jointly by Bath & North East Somerset Council, Bristol City Council, North Somerset Council and South Gloucestershire Council, the four unitary authorities which together comprise the West of England (WoE) sub region.
 The LAA is part of the evidence base to inform the Local Plan of each of these four authorities. - 1.6 It is logical that LAAs has been produced for the WoE area by its constituent authorities.
 The four authorities have historically worked very successfully together on projects in the WoE, such as preparation of the Joint Waste Core Strategy, the Strategic Housing Market Assessment, and the work of the West of England Local Enterprise Partnership (LEP).
 The authorities have continued and built on this close working relationship in preparing the LAA. - 1.7 Also, the local authorities for the land-won aggregate producing areas in the WoE, (South Gloucestershire and North Somerset), have worked together closely in planning for future aggregate provision, to meet the sub regional apportionments that have historically been set for the former Avon, (WoE) area.
 For confidentiality reasons, owing to the low number of quarry operators in the individual districts, figures for production and permitted reserves have usually been amalgamated for the West of England in the South West Aggregates Working Party (SWAWP) annual reports.
 This further underlines the logic of producing LAAs for the WoE.